 6) How much is the deposit/when do I have to pay the remaining balance?

 Once you are happy with the quote I have provided I ask for 20% of the final balance 6 months in advance to confirm the date.

 7) How long will I have to wait to see my photographs?

 I always quote 6-8 weeks however this very much depends on the time of year.
 Weddings around Autumn/Winter tend to get attention quicker as I am out shooting less, summer bookings can take the maximum time quoted.
 Once the gallery is live you will receive a link via email and can share with whomever you wish.

 If your ceremony and reception take place in different locations I do ask for transportation between them.
 I am very happy to jump in with bridesmaids, aunts/uncles, even the bride and/or groom, anyone who will have me as this is often a nice opportunity to get some extra candid images.

 For shoots over 6 hours I do request that you provide vegetarian food.
 This is best served at the same time your guests are eating as I have yet to meet someone who likes having their photograph taken whilst eating!
-There’s no need to find seating though as I usually eat at a bar, seperate louge room or once even – in a utiliities cupboard!
+There’s no need to find seating though as I usually eat at a bar, separate lounge room or once even – in a utilities cupboard!

-9) Have you shot at my venue beofore?
+9) Have you shot at my venue before?